jake31may/intro-to-matlab/index.md

 ## Set-up instructions for attendees

-If you have registered for this course you can find the [instructions for setting up your computer here.](https://uniexeterrse.github.io/workshop-template-test/setup.html)
+If you have registered for this course you can find the [instructions for setting up your computer here.](https://jake31may.github.io/intro-to-matlab/setup.html)

 ## Start course

-If you are unable to attend any of the dates above the [notes for this course are available here](https://uniexeterrse.github.io/workshop-template-test/contents.html) and are freely available to work through in your own time.
-Please note that you will need to have completed the set up instructions above.
+If you are unable to attend any of the dates above the [notes for this course are available here](https://jake31may.github.io/intro-to-matlab/contents.html) and are freely available to work through in your own time.
+Please note that you will need to have completed the set-up instructions above.

 ## Follow up courses

-On completion of these course you will be invited to join a network of other participants.
-This is a supportive forum for you to ask follow up question and receive tailed invites to follow on courses.
+On completion of this course you will be invited to join a network of other participants.
+This is a supportive forum for you to ask follow-up questions and receive tailored invites to follow on courses.

 ## Feedback